-- B) Voting Membership:

-- 1) One (1) Internal Chair

-- 2) One (1) External Chair
+- 1) Two (2) Co-Chairs - 2) One (1) Student representative that works with EOP

-- 3) One (1) Senator Liaison
+- 3) One (1) Senator

-- 4) Two (2) Co-Administrative Coordinators
+- 4) One (1) Residence Halls Liaison

 - 5) One (1) Outreach Coordinator

 - 6) One (1) Financial Coordinator

-- 7) One (1) Multimedia Director
+- 7) One (1) Ourstorian

-- 8) Two (2) Education Directors
+- 8) One (1) Diversity Educator

-- C) Non-voting Membership:

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) A.S.
 Committee on Committees Chair

 - 4) A.S.
 Controller(s)

 - 5) A.S.
 Attorney General

 - 6) A.S.
 President

-- D) Selection and Term of Office:

-- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the eighth (8^{}) week of Spring quarter through an internal election.
+- 1) The Co-Chairs for the following academic year, shall be recommended by the Commission during the sixth (6°) and seventh (7°) weeks of Spring quarter through an internal election.
 These recommendations will be forwarded to the Committee on Committees, appointed by the A.S.
-President, and approved by Senate for a term of one (1) academic year.

-- 2) The Conference Director will be elected by the SCORE's general body during weeks 6-9 of Spring Quarter.

-- 3) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year.
+President, and approved by Senate for a term of one (1) academic year. - 2) The EOP student representatives shall be selected by the respective EOP staff. - 3) The residence hall liaison shall be selected by the Residence Hall Association. - 4) The Senators shall be nominated by the Internal Vice President and approved by the Senate for the term of one (1) academic year. - 5) The Outreach Coordinator, Financial Coordinator, Ourstorian, and Diversity Educator shall be selected from the active group membership at the end of an academic year through an internal election.

-- 4) The Outreach Coordinator, Financial Coordinator, Multimedia Director, Co-Education Coordinators, and Co-Administrative Coordinators shall be selected from the active group membership at the end of an academic year through an internal election. - E) Duties and Powers of the Commission: - 1) Advise Senate on all issues affecting students of color on the UCSB campus and in the community. - 2) Coordinate all members of the Campus Advisory, Academic Senate, and statewide organizations concerned with ethnicity issues. - 3) Act as a referral source to all students seeking resources and/or programs dealing with ethnicity or minority advocacy and support. - 4) Advocate measures and programs designed to combat racism, white supremacy, antisemitism, anti-blackness, zionism, islamophobia and overall ethnocentricity on campus, and help students and groups towards achieving their goals on campus. - 5) Collect and disseminate information regarding the needs of students of color to the student body and to campus organizations, departments, faculty and Committees. - 6) Coordinate speakers, lectures, entertainment, and other events in which to educate and make the campus and/or community aware of issues. - 7) Strive to achieve cohesion and positive relations among the different racial groups on campus. - 8) Create committees with numerous other organizations for the annual UCSA Student of Color Conference (SOCC) in order to create a delegation that will ultimately aim to represent all communities at UCSB. - 9) Make it a requirement to collaborate with the AS Senate to approve and install cultural competency programming specifically for the senators.
-This is also to require that a training is allocated for senators since we are the elected/appointed student leaders that are mainly in charge with tackling student issues on our campus. - F) Duties and Powers of the Co-Chairs: - 1) Set a minimum of three (3) regularly scheduled office hours per week. - 2) Have ultimate responsibility for the fiscal management of the entire Commission. - 3) Present twice per quarter to the Senate concerning the financial and programming activities of the Commission. - 4) Be aware of the operations of all Committees and attempt to be of help to students or student groups in any problems or issues which may arise. - 5) Shall attend AS Assembly each quarter - 6) Shall appoint or chair the committees created by SCORE - 7) Have a working relationship with AS executive officers. - 8) Host one educational workshop per quarter. - G) Duties and Powers of the Conference Director:
+E) Duties and Powers of the Commission:

+- 1) Advise Senate on all issues affecting students of color on the UCSB campus and in the community. - 2) Coordinate all members of the Campus Advisory, Academic Senate, and statewide organizations concerned with ethnicity issues. - 3) Act as a referral source to all students seeking resources and/or programs dealing with ethnicity or minority advocacy and support. - 4) Advocate measures and programs designed to combat racism and ethnocentricity on campus, and help students and groups towards achieving their goals on campus. - 5) Collect and disseminate information regarding the needs of students of color to the student body and to campus organizations, departments, faculty and Committees. - 6) Coordinate speakers, lectures, entertainment, and other events in which to educate and make the campus and/or community aware of issues. - 7) Strive to achieve cohesion and positive relations among the different racial groups on campus.

+F) Duties and Powers of the Co-Chairs:

+- 1) Schedule and facilitate weekly meetings of the Commission. - 2) Set a minimum of five (5) regularly scheduled office hours per week. - 3) Handle public relations for the Commission and be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission. - 5) Present quarterly reports to the Senate concerning the financial and programming activities of the Commission. - 6) Be aware of the operations of all Committees and attempt to be of help to students or student groups in any problems or issues which may arise. - 7) Shall attend AS Assembly each quarter.

+G) Duties and Powers of the EOP Student Representatives: